Skip to main content

 County and State Record Books

-It is important that 4-H members complete each project by attending project meetings, reaching goals and keeping records.
+It is important that 4-H members complete each project by attending project meetings, reaching goals, and keeping records.
 These records convert into the 4-H Record Book or Project Report Form for awards.
-As a junior member, they can compete for medals, participation awards and Junior Hall of Fame.
-As a senior member, they are eligible for numerous county awards (including Senior Hall of Fame, Leadership, Citizenship and Achievement Awards), as well as trips and scholarships.
-The award program is outlined in the 4-H handbook, which is available from your local leader or the county office.
+As a junior member, they can compete for medals, participation awards, and the Junior Hall of Fame.
+As a senior member, they are eligible for numerous county awards (including Senior Hall of Fame, Leadership, Citizenship, and Achievement Awards), as well as trips and scholarships.
+The award program is outlined in the Canadian County 4-H handbook, which is available from your local leader, the county office, or in ZSuites.

-If your child is interested in achieving the highest awards in 4-H, they must become an "expert" in their project area, teach others what they know (leadership), and give back to their communities (citizenship.)
-Normally, this process takes a number of years.
-A junior member will have the chance to "grow into" their leadership, citizenship and project expertise.
-An older 4-H'er can accomplish these skills in a shorter period.
+Suppose your child is interested in achieving the highest awards in 4-H. They must become an "expert" in their project area, teach others what they know (leadership), and give back to their communities (citizenship).
+Typically, this process takes several years to complete.
+A junior member will have the opportunity to "grow into" their project expertise, while an older 4-H'er can accomplish these skills in a shorter period.
 If your child is interested in the record book program, contact the office for individualized help.

 • What is Your Role as a 4-H Parent?

-Parents are an essential part of the 4-H experience.
-With all of the options available to 4-H'ers, and the individualization of the program, parents need to take an active role in their child's 4-H experience.
+Parents play a vital role in the 4-H experience.
+With all of the options available to 4-H'ers and the individualization of the program, parents need to take an active role in their child's 4-H experience.
 Organizational leaders cannot meet the needs of all the 4-H'ers in their club by themselves.
 It requires parental involvement.

-Parents should help their 4-h'ers obtain the supplies and equipment they need for their projects, assist with assignments and help with record keeping.
-Parents may also be asked to provide transportation, bring refreshments or attend a meeting.
+Parents should help their 4-H'ers obtain the necessary supplies and equipment for their projects, assist with assignments, and support their efforts in record-keeping.
+Parents may also be asked to provide transportation, bring refreshments, or attend a meeting.

-Parents have just as important of a role as educators, volunteers, and 4-H'ers themselves.
-You as a parent should feel comfortable to ask what you can do, take on leadership roles and get involved!
+Parents have just as important a role as educators, volunteers, and 4-H'ers themselves.
+As a parent, you should feel comfortable asking what you can do, take on leadership roles, and get involved!

-• I think I want to volunteer also.
+• I think I also want to volunteer.
 Is that possible?

 Absolutely!
 We are always open to parents and adults with a passion for building future leaders through positive youth development programming.
-There are several types of volunteer opportunities, so select one and schedule an appointment with Todd Branson or Alexis Graham to review the steps needed to become a volunteer!
+There are several types of volunteer opportunities, so select one and schedule an appointment with Todd Branson or Kailyn Twyman to review the steps needed to become a volunteer!

 Learn More: